+ ST. BENEDICT SECONDARY SCHOOL CAMPUS MINISTRY +

 The Confirmation Retreat will be directed by Ms. McMillan, Director of St. Benedict Parish Youth Ministry.
 Stay tuned for more information and reference your confirmation packets from Mr. Daniel Hughes, Director of Catechesis.

-The Confirmation Retreat will take place on Saturday, March 25, 2017, here on campus from noon to 6pm, concluding with 5pm Mass in the parish church.
-Last year's retreat took place on Saturday, March 7, 2016.
+The Confirmation Retreat took place on Saturday, March 25, 2017, here on campus from noon to 6pm, concluding with 5pm Mass in the parish church.

 MASS & PRAYER

 St. Benedict Secondary School attends Mass every Tuesday morning.
 Most students join the parishioners at 8:30 daily Mass in the parish church.
 Meanwhile, rotating groups of students stay back in the school chapel for a more intimate Mass, celebrating as a smaller group either by grade level or by house.